isc-projects/kea/doc/sphinx/man/kea-dhcp-ddns.8.rst

    may also contain configuration entries for other Kea services.

 ``-t config-file``
-   Checks the syntax of the configuration file and reports the first error if any.
-Note that not all parameters are completely checked, in particular, service socket is not opened.
+   Checks the syntax of the configuration file and reports the first error, if any.
+Note that not all parameters are completely checked; in particular, a service socket is not opened.

 Documentation
 ~~~~~~~~~~~~~